 Companies are becoming more informed on how strenuous certain actions are on their employees.
 Actions like picking up heavy boxes, bending down and picking up large objects and reaching up to grab materials in high places have been shown to take a toll on workers.
 Actions like these can lead to worker injury, which leads to labor shortages and higher turnaround in your company.
 Ergonomics are making those processes easier for workers.
 Products like lift tables, conveyors, and roller tables can make strenuous jobs easier and less impactful on workers.
 If you want to learn more about how ergonomics can help your company reach out to one of our ergonomics experts here.

 2019 brought a lot of innovation into the supply chain industry.
-If you want to read more about other innovations in the industry, check out this blog by Material Handling & Logistics.
 What innovations do you think will present themselves in 2020?
 Did we miss any 2019 innovations?
 We want to hear from you, comment below!